You might find the following frequently asked questions helpful.

 Once voting has closed, the entries with the most votes within each funding category will be made finalists, and subject to due diligence checks, these entries will then proceed to judging.

 Our judging panel will include a variety of impartial judges.
-These could be employees, partners such as Business in the Community, Rural services Network, Mind and others who have supported the Calor Rural Community Fund campaign.
+These could be employees, partners and anyone else who’s supported the Calor Rural Community Fund campaign.
+In the past we have seen representatives from Business in the Community, Rural Services Network and Mind.

 Judges will consider the potential impact of the project on the local community: